jsr6720/goodreads-csv-to-md/posts/2015-07-27-plato-and-a-platypus-walk-into-a-bar.md

 ## My Review 2/5

+### Date Read
+2015/07/27

+### Date Added
+2016/09/30

-Eh.
+My Thoughts: Eh.
 This was 'ok'.
 Some good jokes, but not enough tying philosophy to the jokes.<br/>Would not recommend, but would not say don't read it.

 ---